Link2Twenty/pull-to-action/README.md

 ![Screenshot](http://gifyu.com/images/withoutactionToggle.gif)

 ### Conclusion
-If you don't feel confident using promises pull-to-action will work fine without them, but if you know how to use them, or even if you want to learn how to use them, it make a huge difference to the aesthetics of your app.
+If you don't feel confident using promises pull-to-action will work fine without them, but if you know how to use them, or even if you want to learn how to use them, it makes a huge difference to the aesthetics of your app.